tldr-pages/tldr/pages/osx/networkquality.md

 `networkQuality`

-- Test sequential upload and download instead of parallel:
+- Test the upload and download speeds sequentially instead of in parallel:

 `networkQuality -s`